 In 1998, Oklahoma Chief Janith English was a key figure in bringing about an agreement between the Wyandotte Nation of Oklahoma and the Wyandot Nation of Kansas, promising that they would “never permit construction, development, or business on, over, or under the site” and by 2017, the Kansas Cemetery became an American National Historic Landmark.

 In her manuscript entitled, “Tears of My Grandmothers” Chief English notes how the activism of the Conley sisters is connected to the activism of Indigenous women across the world today, who continue the fight for justice and sovereignty.
-This particular line struck a cord as it articulates what happens in schools when there is resistance to anti-racist education:
+This particular line struck a cord as it articulates what happens in schools when there is resistance to teaching about anti-Indigenous racism:

 “Within these stories is interwoven the thread of grief that arises from the tension created when a paradigm of fear, power and control is pitted against a journey toward interconnectedness and independence.”
 Chief Janith English